QMUL-SPIR/POL269_Hugo/content/Seminars/seminar1.md

 meaning in `R`, and it also understands and reads numbers as they are.
 So `2 + 4` here is a command, written in `R` code, and the output of that code is 6.
-Now that we know how to use the `+` sign for addition, let’s try some other mathematical operations such as **subtraction** (`-`), **multiplication** (`*`), and **division** (`/`).
+Now that we know how to use the `+` sign for addition, let's try some other mathematical operations such as **subtraction** (`-`), **multiplication** (`*`), and **division** (`/`).

     10 - 4